alan-turing-institute/ModularCirc/src/ModularCirc/Models/README.md

 ## 2. Korakianitis and Shi model
 Relevant files and classes:
-- `ModularCirc/Models/KorakianitisMixedModel.py`, where the `KorakianitisModel` class is defined
+- `src/ModularCirc/Models/KorakianitisMixedModel.py`, where the `KorakianitisMixedModel` class is defined
-- `ModularCirc/Models/KorakianitisMixedModel_parameters.py`, where the `KorakianitisModel_parameters` class is defined
+- `src/ModularCirc/Models/KorakianitisMixedModel_parameters.py`, where the `KorakianitisMixedModel_parameters` class is defined

-(TO BE EDITED BY MAX)

 A simplified CV model described in A concentrated parameter model for the human cardiovascular system including heart valve dynamics and atrioventricular interaction (https://www.sciencedirect.com/science/article/pii/S1350453305002195?via%3Dihub).
-**Here, we simplified the model by eliminating (1) the motion of the annulus fibrosus and (2) the motion of the leaflets, replaced with a simple Bernoulli model.**
+**In KorakianitisMixedModel, we simplified the model by eliminating (1) the motion of the annulus fibrosus, (2) the motion of the leaflets, replaced with a simple Bernoulli model and (3) the cardiac chamber laws are replaced with mixed law (exponential for the passive filling and linear for contraction).**
 This model is comprised of the following components:
-- left atrium: linear time-varying elastance model
+- left atrium: time-varying elastance model, based on weighted sum of passive (exponential) and active (linear) laws
-    - **6 parameters**
+    - **7 parameters**
 - mitral valve: simple Bernoulli model
     - **2 parameters**
-- left ventricle: linear time-varying elastance model
+- left ventricle: time-varying elastance model, based on weighted sum of passive (exponential) and active (linear) laws
-    - **5 parameters**
+    - **6 parameters**
 - aortic valve: simple Bernoulli model
     - **2 parameters**
 - aortic sinus (RLC 3 component windkessel)